LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/consistency_error_3.rst.txt

    consistency_error(Consistency, Argument1, Argument2)

 Throws a consistency error.
-Used when two directive or predicate arguments are individually correct but together are not consistent.
+Used when two directives or predicate arguments are individually correct but together are not consistent.
 For example, a predicate and its alias having different arity in a ``uses/2`` directive.
 This built-in method is declared private and thus cannot be used as a message to an object.